 DKV Belgium's ICS framework assessments are performed on three levels: process level, entity level and IT level.
 For each of these levels a different basis is applied concerning categorisation fitting the level on which internal control assessments are required.
 In the following, general information is provided.
-To improve the overall ICS awareness company - wide and to steer on those controls that are highly required for managing a sound risk culture through the entire process structure, indirectly facilitating for meeting the corporate's strategic objectives and ensuring a more audit proof working environment (resulting in less high measures to be implemented), a "deep - dive approach" is installed.
-A limited number of processes are selected to be assessed under this "deep - dive approach", focussing even more on the underlying controls and related documentation.
-This sample testing is done during and/or at closure of the ICS exercise to ensure 'continuous' control performance according to what is described within the ICS for the corresponding process control.
+To improve the overall ICS awareness company - wide and to steer on those controls that are highly required for managing a sound risk culture through the entire process structure, a "deep - dive approach" was introduced as of 2017 by DKV Belgium's ICS Team.
+This approach indirectly facilitates for meeting the corporate's strategic objectives and ensuring a more audit proof working environment (resulting in less high measures to be implemented).
+By introducing the new ICS methodology, this "deep - dive approach", is being replaced by a recurrent and ad - hoc control sample testing by the 2nd line as part of the transition period for implementing the new ICS methodology.